-St Katharine's Primary School will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
-Written confirmation from the Alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.
+St Katharine's Primary will continue to be responsible for the safeguarding of the child and should be satisfied that the placement meets the child's needs.
+Written confirmation from the alternative provider will be obtained detailing the appropriate safeguarding checks on staff (these are checks that we would otherwise perform for our own staff).